brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 };
 ```

-One of the cool things we will be able to do in C++20 is implement tuple swap
+One of the things we could have built on top of expansion statements was to
-like so [@Stone.Swap]:
+implement tuple swap like so [@Stone.Swap]:

 ```cpp
 template <class...
 TYPES>